javve/bootstrap-workshop/README.md

 Questions?
 Grab me or [ping @javve at Twitter](https://twitter.com/javve).

-## Assignment 1

-Create a grid that has four columns, independent of screen size.
-[Read more at GetBoostrap.com](http://getbootstrap.com/css/#grid)

 #### Extra

 * Tips: Like the kittens?
 Use [PlaceKitten](http://placekitten.com/) ex  `<img src="http://placekitten.com/400/300" class="img-responsive">` (change 400/300 to get other pictures)
 * Tips 2: Think kittens are boring?
 Use [PlaceSheen](http://placesheen.com/) ex  `<img src="http://placesheen.com/400/300" class="img-responsive">` (change 400/300 to get other pictures)
 * Note: See `class="img-responsive"`?
-[Read more at GetBoostrap.com](http://getbootstrap.com/css/#overview-responsive-images)
+[Read more at getbootstrap.com](http://getbootstrap.com/css/#overview-responsive-images)

+## Assignment 1: Grid

+Create a grid that has four columns, independent of screen size.
+Then put images inside them.
+[Read more at getbootstrap.com](http://getbootstrap.com/css/#grid)

 #### Large
 ![](images/1-1.png?raw=true)